csaf-poc/csaf_distribution/docs/csaf_checker.md

   -y, --years=YEARS              Number of years to look back from now
       --validator=URL            URL to validate documents remotely
       --validatorcache=FILE      FILE to cache remote validations
-      --validatorpreset=         One or more presets to validate remotely
+      --validatorpreset=         One or more presets to validate remotely (default: mandatory)

 Help Options:
   -h, --help                     Show this help message